 What is the relationship between stress and seizures?

-For some people, stress doesn’t affect their epilepsy, but it is a seizure trigger for some people.
-It may also cause their epilepsy to develop in the first place.
-This is more likely if the stress is severe, lasts a long time, or affects someone very early in life.
+Stress can sometimes contribute to people developing epilepsy in the first place.
+This is more likely if your stress is severe, lasts a long time, or has affected you very early in life.
 In very young children, stress affects the development of the brain.
 In older people, long-term stress can change the way the brain works.
-For some people, this causes epilepsy to develop.
+For some people, this can be one of the reasons why they develop epilepsy.

-The parts of the brain which regulate the stress response are also often involved in epilepsy, and so it’s not difficult to imagine how stress could play a role in triggering seizures.
+The parts of the brain which regulate the stress response are also often involved in epilepsy.
+So it’s not difficult to imagine how stress could play a role in triggering seizures, or the development of epilepsy.

-Long-term stress can change the way people think and feel about their lives, and how they react to situations they find themselves in.
+Long-term stress can change the way you think and feel about your life, and how you react to situations you find yourself in.

 - Have problems sleeping